Mateusjor12/codigos-artigo/README.md

-# codigos-artigo
+#article-codes
-Códigos Python utilizados para o artigo "Physics-Informed Generative Adversarial Networks Applied to Dichroic Filters’ Properties Regression"
+Python codes used for the article "Physics-Informed Generative Adversarial Networks Applied to Dichroic Filters’ Properties Regression"